Experience-Monks/jam3-lesson-module-basics/README.md

 - adding a new feature to `1.0.1` -> `1.1.0` (minor change)
 - changing a method name in `1.1.0` -> `2.0.0` (major change)

 When we install a module, we are also opting in for all of its `patch` and `minor` versions within the same `major` version.
 This way, we get the latest bug fixes, but our code won't break if a dependency decides to change its API.
+Later, we will explore how to configure this option and "lock down" our application's dependencies.

 # <a id="tools" href="#tools">#</a> tools